DrRoad/ellisp.github.io/_posts/2017-06-24-oz-polls-statespace.md

 }
 {% endhighlight %}

 Here's the R code to prepare the data and pass it to Stan.
 Interestingly, fitting this model is noticeably faster than the one with no polling data at all.
-My intuition for this is that now the state space is constrained to being reasonably close to some actually observed measurements, it's an easier job for Stan to know where is good explore.
+My intuition for this is that now the state space is constrained to being reasonably close to some actually observed measurements, it's an easier job for Stan to know where is good to explore.

 {% highlight R %}
 #--------------------AC Nielson-------------------